PokemonHacker1337/HackedFlashGames/README.md

 Mario Racing Tournament:
 Start with 99999 coins.
 Everything in the shop can be upgraded up to 255 (allowing one to go very fast if they wish).

+Mario Remix: Boss Edition:
+Start with 999999 coins, invincible, start with all powerups.

 Potty Racers:
 Infinite money (buying upgrades isn't broken, you have to buy the upgrades in order), infinite fuel (I set it to 65535 as I struggled to figure out how to set up infinite fuel at first).